AmtTawsik/commit-amt/README.md

 TOGETHER_API_KEY=your_api_key_here
 ```

-3. Commit Genius will automatically use this API key.
+3. Commit AMT will automatically use this API key.

 ---

 ## 📝 Example Output

 ```
-🧠 Commit Genius - AI-powered commit messages
+🧠 Commit AMT - AI-powered commit messages

 🔍 Analyzing your changes...